HarperDB/documentation/docs/deployments/harper-cli.md

 ***

-### Stopping HarperDB
+### Stopping Harper

-To stop HarperDB once it is running, run the following command:
+To stop Harper once it is running, run the following command:

 ```bash
 harperdb stop